eflynch/fritter/README.md

 =====

 #####What is Fritter?#####
 Fritter is a potato-based clone of Twitter.
-Do you have a under-investigated opinion about a trending topic that you can't help but broadcast to a general audience?
+Do you have an under-investigated opinion about a trending topic that you can't help but broadcast to a general audience?
 Is it about potatoes?
 If the answer to both of those questions is YES, then Fritter is the web service for you!
 Become a Fryer!
 Join out (very small) community of committed